atc-net/atc-coding-rules/README.md

 If you don't like the folder `sample` then just delete this folder, and it will not be recreated when the script is run again.

 Another way is to just create you own script or program that can get your `.editorconfig` files in sync.
-You can be inspied by this '[update-atc-coding-rules](https://github.com/atc-net/atc-coding-rules/blob/main/update-atc-coding-rules.ps1)' script
+You can be inspied by this '[update-atc-coding-rules](https://github.com/atc-net/atc-coding-rules/blob/main/update-atc-coding-rules.ps1)' script.

+A work in progress is to define and implement the CLI Tool: [atc-coding-rules-updater](https://github.com/atc-net/atc-coding-rules-updater)

 ### Q: I see a rule is suppressed - why?